 After finishing secondary education at the Carolus Clusius College in Zwolle, I moved to Utrecht to study Psychology.
 In 2007, I finished my Bachelors in Clinical and Health Psychology, after which I spent a semester in Canada to study Sport Psychology.
 After another intermezzo at the University of California at Berkeley, I obtained my Master’s degree (cum laude) in Social and Health Psychology at Utrecht University.
 In December 2010, I started a PhD project on ‘Forgiveness among Children’ at Radboud University Nijmegen, supervised by Johan Karremans and Toon Cillessen.
 During my PhD, I visited Cardiff University to work with Greg Maio.
 As of January 2015, I work as an Assistant Professor at the Social, Health, and Organizational Psychology department of Utrecht University.

-Besides working, I love to hang out with my partner (Koen) in our hometown Utrecht, drink Belgian beers, travel through Italy, and exercise in the sun.
+Besides working, I love to hang out with my partner (Koen) and son (Eddie) in our hometown Utrecht, drink Belgian beers, travel through Italy, and exercise in the sun.